About the Master's in Deaf Education

 Smith recently resolved that the Class of 2015 will be the last group of students to receive this degree, which will be discontinued thereafter.

-Clarke remains fully committed to providing children who are deaf and hard of hearing with access to gifted educators who are trained to address their specific needs and help them reach their full potential.
+Clarke remains fully committed to providing children who are deaf or hard of hearing with access to gifted educators who are trained to address their specific needs and help them reach their full potential.
 Currently, Clarke is exploring new partnership and master’s level program options with several institutions of higher education.

 Clarke recognizes that the demand for professionally trained teachers of the deaf to teach children with hearing loss to develop listening and spoken language skills is greater today than ever before.
 Clarke operates several programs designed specifically for professionals in the field and our online trainings, webinars and series of workshops and conferences have been met with great success and enthusiasm.

 Clarke is a renowned center of excellence for children with hearing loss, their families and the professionals who serve them.
-Thanks to advanced technologies including newborn hearing screenings and cochlear implants, coupled with the expertise of Clarke professionals, children who are deaf and hard of hearing can listen and learn in the classroom, run and laugh with their friends on the playground, and have lives filled with music, sports, family and community.
+Thanks to advanced technologies including newborn hearing screenings and cochlear implants, coupled with the expertise of Clarke professionals, children who are deaf or hard of hearing can listen and learn in the classroom, run and laugh with their friends on the playground, and have lives filled with music, sports, family and community.
 Many children served by Clarke enter mainstream classrooms on par with their hearing peers by kindergarten.

 While our mission has never wavered, Clarke is serving more people in more places and in more ways than ever before.
 Clarke has six Infant-Toddler and Preschool locations on the East Coast.
 Our Mainstream Services Program sends teachers of the deaf into neighborhood classrooms daily to support children with hearing loss and their teachers.
 Clarke's K-8 Program, the Clarke Hearing Center and our Comprehensive Educational Evaluations Program are based at our Northampton, MA location.
 Clarke has recently launched several new programs providing parents, professionals and students with access to Clarke's expertise via Skype.
 Our free Webinar series, all archived online, is open to all interested in the field of children—from infants to teens—with hearing loss.